THEWHITEBOY503/confetch/README.md

 This script keeps a copy of the weather report in a specified directory, indicated by the $wtr_path and $moon_path variables.
 The script checks to see if its been updated in the last 12 hours, and if it hasn't it grabs a new copy.
 This way your weather report sort of stays cached for if you go offline for a bit.

 ## Setup
 You'll need cURL for this script to work.
-Install it how you normally would.
-(For Deb/Ubuntu this is `sudo apt install curl`)
+This script has a function [`check_curl()`] for automatically installing it if you don't have it.
+If that function fails, wttr.in will not work and you'll need to manually install cURL to make it work.

 To setup the script, simply download `start.sh`, then give it executable permissions with `chmod +x start.sh`.
 Open up the file and modify the variables to fit your setup.
 If nothing else, make sure you change `$wtr_path` and `$moon_path` so the program knows where to look.
 I like making a folder in my home directory called `.scripts` to house the start script and weather files.
 So, in that case, `$wtr_path` would be `/home/conner/.scripts/wtr` and `$moon_path` would be `/home/conner/.scripts/moon`.
 Don't worry about needing to create these files beforehand, the script will automatically create them.